memgraph/documentation/pages/data-visualization/user-manual.md

 ![](/pages/data-visualization/lab-user-manual/intelisense.png)

-Once you **Run** a query (by clicking a button or pressing **CTRL** + **Enter**), you can **Cancel** it, but if the query has already reach MemgraphDB, the action won't actually stop the query's execution.
+Once you **Run** a query (by clicking a button or pressing **CTRL** + **Enter**), you can **Cancel** it, but if the query has already reach Memgraph database, the action won't actually stop the query's execution.
 In the case of running complex algorithms on a large dataset, you need to be a bit patient and wait for Memgraph to complete running the query.

 If the Cypher Editor contains multiple queries, you can execute a single one by selecting it and pushing the "Run Selected".